Trauma Release Exercises

 TRE stands for Trauma or Tension Releasing or Regulating Exercises.

 Overall, it is a self-help method first devised by Dr David Berceli, PhD (2008).
 It involves doing a series of exercises that are different to what you might have experienced before in that their purpose is to induce a tremoring response in the body.
-These body tremors are a normal physiological means to release stored physical energy and protective patterns of muscle contraction and thus return the body to a more relaxed and balanced state.
-They involve a more primitive part of the brain (often called the “reptilian brain”) that regulates a range of automatic body responses such as heart and breathing rates, body temperature, digestion and readiness to respond to our environment and act in ways to keep us safe.
+These body tremors are a normal physiological means to release stored physical energy and protective patterns of muscle activity and thus return the body to a more relaxed and balanced state.
+They involve a more primitive part of the brain that regulates our automatic body responses such as heart and breathing rates, temperature, digestion and readiness to respond to our environment and act in ways to keep us safe.
 While tremoring is essentially involuntary; we can easily start and stop tremors when we need to because we can override the tremors through our neocortex or “thinking brain”.

 If you’d like to learn more about the neuroscience in layman’s terms, see this excellent 5 minute animation, https://www.youtube.com/watch?v=1PT1crBhhUE